stgisi414/Learntube/bugs.md

     -   The quiz section needs to be scrollable to accommodate questions and answers that may not fit on the screen.
     -   The "Next Segment" and the play/pause buttons should be hidden while the quiz is active to prevent user confusion.
 -   **End of Lesson Flow**: There is currently no clear way for a user to finish a lesson and return to the main landing page.
+-   **Video Content Relevance Mismatch**: The video search algorithm sometimes returns videos that don't match the learning topic.
+For example, searching for "Jason Statham the actor" returned a video about Christianity from a church, while the AI-generated narration was correctly about Jason Statham.
+The video selection needs better relevance filtering to ensure educational content matches the intended topic.

 ## Content & Pacing